catderohan/Credit_Risk_Analysis/README.md

 ## Overview of the analysis:

 The purpose of this assignment was to evaluate mulitple different classification modules to see if they should be used to predict credit risk.
 We used RandomOverSampler, SMOTE, and ClusterCentroids to oversample the data.
 Then we used SMOTEEN as a combination of over and undersampling the data.
 Lastly we used BalancedRandomForestClassifier and EasyEnsembleClassifer to help reduce bias.
-Afer running all these analysis' we evaluated how they performed to see which one would be the best to use to predict credit risk.
+After running all these analysis' we evaluated how they performed to see which one would be the best to use to predict credit risk.